maiyun/mutton/README.md

 ## Installation

-Download the latest release version and put it in the website directory to start development.
+Download the latest release and put it to directory, then to start development.

 ## Environment